Palm Theatre, San Luis Obispo: Origins

-Early struggles
+Early years

+In August 1988, Dee opened the Palm Theatre in downtown San Luis Obispo.
+Dee's wife, Patty, served as contractor when the couple renovated the building that had previously been occupied by the San Luis Obispo Employment Development Department.
+Originally constructed in 1955, the building was not built as a theater, which led to a somewhat unorthodox setup.
+The building has three screens and a seating capacity of 268, the largest screen seating 124, and two smaller screens seating 89 and 39 each, a small seating capacity compared to many other theaters.
+Due to the preexisting structure of the building, the Palm Theatre was forced to construct three separate projection rooms, each of which project to a single screen, unlike the typical modern theater with a single projection room that projects to all screens.

-The first few years were rough financially for Jim Dee and the Palm Theatre.
-The transformation of a public service building to movie theater was difficult and expensive, and the theater was not drawing large crowds for its mainly independent and arthouse selections.
-Dee had hoped the proximity to both California Polytechnic State University and Cuesta College would provide a substantial student population interested in independent cinema, but this wasn't the case, and the theater suffered.
+The first few years of the Palm Theatre's operation proved difficult.
+The transformation of a public service building to movie theater was difficult and expensive, and the theater was not drawing large crowds to its mainly independent and arthouse selections.
+Dee had hoped the proximity to both California Polytechnic State University and Cuesta College would provide a substantial student population interested in independent cinema, but this wasn't the case.